luluse/reading-notes/code401/class-30.md

 ## What is a Hashtable?

+1. Hashtable is a data structure used to store information.

 1. Hash - A hash is the result of some algorithm taking an incoming string and converting it into a value that could be used for either security or some other purpose.
 In the case of a hashtable, it is used to determine the index of the array.

 1. Buckets - A bucket is what is contained in each index of the array of the hashtable.
 Each index is a bucket.
 An index could potentially contain multiple key/value pairs if a collision occurs.